OfficeDev/office-js-docs-pr/docs/outlook/delegate-access.md

 ## Limitations

-Depending on your add-in's scenarios, there are a couple of limitations for you to consider when handling delegate situations.
+Depending on your add-in's scenarios, there are a few limitations for you to consider when handling delegate situations.

-### REST and EWS

-Your add-in can use REST but not EWS, and the add-in's permission must be set to `ReadWriteMailbox` to enable REST access to the owner's mailbox.

 ### Message Compose mode

-In Message Compose mode, [getSharedPropertiesAsync](/javascript/api/outlook/office.messagecompose#getSharedPropertiesAsync_options__callback_) is not supported in Outlook on the web or Windows unless the following conditions are met.
+In Message Compose mode, [getSharedPropertiesAsync](/javascript/api/outlook/office.messagecompose#getSharedPropertiesAsync_options__callback_) is not supported in Outlook on the web or on Windows unless the following conditions are met.

 1. The owner shares at least one mailbox folder with the delegate.
 1. The delegate drafts a message in the shared folder.